 Serology.
-Serological studies of the influenza bacillus have

-been very unsatisfactory.
+Serological studies of the influenza bacillus have been very unsatisfactory.
 Both agglutination and complementfixation tests indicate that a marked heterogeneity exists among the various strains examined.
 Attempts at sub-division by such tests have consequently not proved fruitful.
 Some of the complications have doubtless been due to the failure of workers to differentiate between the smooth and rough strains.
-Smooth strains have recently been divided into two main groups.
+Smooth strains have recently been divided into two main groups, but this work is still in the preliminary stages.